seoyeon2200/seoyeon2200/README.md

 ## 👩‍💻 About Me

 - 🎓 Computer Science student with a focus on AI and full-stack development
-- 🧠 Recently diving deep into **AI & Deep Learning**
 - 🌎 Experienced in building end-to-end services across frontend, backend, and ML systems

 ## 🛠Tech Stack